metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1alpha4_manifest.md

 Optional:

 - `api_version` (String) API version of the referent.
-- `field_path` (String) If referring to a piece of an object instead of an entire object, this stringshould contain a valid JSON/Go field access statement, such as desiredState.manifest.containers[2].For example, if the object reference is to a container within a pod, this would take on a value like:'spec.containers{name}' (where 'name' refers to the name of the container that triggeredthe event) or if no container name is specified 'spec.containers[2]' (container withindex 2 in this pod).
-This syntax is chosen only to have some well-defined way ofreferencing a part of an object.
+- `field_path` (String) If referring to a piece of an object instead of an entire object, this string should contain a valid JSON/Go field access statement, such as desiredState.manifest.containers[2].
+For example, if the object reference is to a container within a pod, this would take on a value like: 'spec.containers{name}' (where 'name' refers to the name of the container that triggered the event) or if no container name is specified 'spec.containers[2]' (container with index 2 in this pod).
+This syntax is chosen only to have some well-defined way of referencing a part of an object.
-- `kind` (String) Kind of the referent.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
+- `kind` (String) Kind of the referent.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
-- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
-- `namespace` (String) Namespace of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
+- `namespace` (String) Namespace of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
-- `resource_version` (String) Specific resourceVersion to which this reference is made, if any.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#concurrency-control-and-consistency
+- `resource_version` (String) Specific resourceVersion to which this reference is made, if any.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#concurrency-control-and-consistency
-- `uid` (String) UID of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#uids
+- `uid` (String) UID of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#uids

 <a id="nestedatt--spec--control_plane--machine_infrastructure"></a>